learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between feature detection, feature inference, and using the UA string?
+## Q 18.3.
+What is the difference between feature detection, feature inference, and using the UA string?

 **1. Feature Detection**